 We are exposed to risks associated with product liability claims in the event that the use of our products results in property damage or personal injury.
 Since our products are ultimately incorporated into electricity generating systems, it is possible that users could be injured or killed by devices that use our products, whether as a result of product malfunctions, defects, improper installations or other causes.
 Due to our limited operating history, we are unable to predict whether product liability claims will be brought against us in the future or to predict the impact of any resulting adverse publicity on our business.
 The successful assertion of product liability claims against us could result in potentially significant monetary damages and require us to make significant payments.
 We carry limited product liability insurance and may not have adequate resources to satisfy a judgment in the event of a successful claim against us.
 In addition, we do not carry any business interruption insurance.
-As the insurance industry in China is still in its early stage of development, even if we decide to take out business interruption coverage, such insurance available in China offers limited coverage compared with that offered in many other countries.
+As the insurance available in China offers limited coverage compared with that offered in many other countries.
 Any business interruption or natural disaster could result in substantial losses and diversion of our resources and materially and adversely affect our business, financial condition and results of operations.